DerekHJH/derekhjh.github.io/_pages/workexperience.md

 * **Sep.
 2025 - Present**: Research Assistant in Xiaomi top talent (on par with ByteDance TopSeed, Tencent Qingyun, etc.), with Fuli Luo and Hailin Zhang.
   * Lead the *Model architecture and infra co-design* project.
+  * Lead the *Efficiency-aware context engineering for agents* project.

 * **July 2024 - Aug.
 2025**: Research Assistant in Huawei Cloud, with Yizhou Shan.
   * Lead the *Positional-Independent Caching (PIC)* Project, which leads to a paper accepted by ICML 2025.